pwall567/kjson/CUSTOM.md

 ## Deserialization

 Custom deserialization converts a `JSONValue` to an object of the specified (or implied) type.
-If the source is a string, it will already have been converted to a structure of `JSONValue` objects.
+If the source is JSON text, it will already have been converted to a structure of `JSONValue` objects.

+### Constructor taking `String`

+If the target class has a public constructor taking a single `String` parameter, and the JSON to be decoded is a string, then that constructor will be used.
+This is the simplest means of providing custom deserialization, and the library uses this mechanism to deserialize some system classes, for example `java.net.URL`.

 ### `fromJSON` function in the companion object

-If the target class has a companion object with a function taking a `JSONValue` and returning an object of the target class, that function will be used for deserialization.
+If the target class has a companion object with a public function named `fromJSON`, taking a `JSONValue` parameter and returning an object of the target class, that function will be used for deserialization.
 For example:
 ```kotlin
 class Person(val firstName: String, val surname: String) {